Thomas-Frew/Weather-Aggregation-Server/README.md

 `src/weatheraggregation/` contains packages with all source code and testing files for this project:

 - `aggregationserver`: The code and entry point for AggregationServer.
-- `contentserver`: The code and entry points ContentServer and ReplicatedContentServer.
+- `contentserver`: The code and entry point ContentServer.
 - `core`: Core interfaces and classes reused throughout the system.
 - `getclient`: The code and entry point for GETClient.
 - `jsonparser`: The code for my custom JSON parser, CustomJsonParser.
+- `replicatedcontentserver`: The code and entry point for and ReplicatedContentServer.
 - `test`: JUnit test files for all parts of the application.
 - `test/testdata`: Data used by the tests.

 ## Services

 This system contains four services with executable entry points.

+### Foreword

+If you don't like using commands, you can always open this project in IntelliJ and run the entry points from there.
+They are much easier and less annoying to deal with.

 ### AggregationServer